 We were told that their Oyster Cake is a favorite too but we did not try it.
 We were pretty full at this time and we all agreed to just sample a bit of the food.

 Address: 707 Ongpin St, Binondo, Manila, 1006 Metro Manila

-On our 5th and final stop, we headed to this small bakery that bakes pretty delicious egg tart that can rival those that I’ve eaten in Macau!
+On our 5th and final stop of the Binondo Food Crawl, we headed to this small bakery that bakes pretty delicious egg tart that can rival those that I’ve eaten in Macau!

-Lord Stow’s Bakery in Binondo is also a favourite stop for those wanting small and sweet snacks and ‘pasalubong’ for the family and friends.
+Lord Stow’s Bakery in Binondo is also a favorite stop for those wanting small and sweet snacks and ‘pasalubong’ for the family and friends.